Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 + +A10+B6-+ A3 | B9 A11 + +A5-+---+ B4 A12 +---+---+---+ | | A2 B8 +A1-+---+A7-+ +A3-+A5-+B6-+ A11 | A12 +B9-+ +---+ A10 B4 +---+---+---+ | | A2 B8 +A1-+---+A7-+ +A3-+A10+B6-+ | B9 A11 + +B4-+---+ A5 A12 +---+---+---+ | | A2 B8 +A1-+---+A7-+

-- All chains have either length 1 or are loopy.
-Then complete at first all chains of length 1 and if there is at least one loopy chain then complete all loopy chains except the last 4 boxes of one of the loopy chains.
+- If all chains have either length 1 or are loopy, then first complete all chains of length 1 and if there is at least one loopy chain then complete all loopy chains except the last 4 boxes of one of the loopy chains.
 Then analyze whether to play DDD or complete the last 4 boxes.

-- There is no box that can be completed.
+- If there is no box that can be completed, then

 +---+---+ +---+---+

-- Determine the next chain to open and play anywhere in this chain.
+- Else, determine the next chain to open and play anywhere in this chain.

 [1] Wikipedia: Dots and Boxes, see other references there.